vemonet/shapes-of-you/README.md

 ## Overview 🧭

-This web service is composed of those 4 main parts:
+This web service is composed of those 4 main parts, described more in details below:

 * A python script to retrieve SPARQL queries, SHACL & ShEx Shapes files with some metadata from GitHub repositories.
 The retrieved data is defined using [RDF](https://www.w3.org/RDF/).
   * A [GitHub Actions worklows](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) runs everyday at 1:00 and 13:00 to execute the python script, and publish the RDF output to the triplestore